Use this announcement bar to draw your user’s attention to important updates and deals.

 Though sometimes mistakenly used interchangeably, Cushing’s syndrome and Cushing’s disease are two different diagnoses.

-Cushing’s syndrome refers to the diagnosed medical condition of elevated cortisol levels in the body.
+Cushing’s syndrome refers to the diagnosed medical condition of elevated levels of the hormone cortisol in the body.
 This encompasses all causes for the increased values.

-In the case of Cushing’s disease however, abnormal cells collect in the pituitary gland and form a tumor.
+In the case of Cushing’s disease, however, abnormal cells collect in the pituitary gland and form a tumor.
 This tumor releases excessive amounts of ACTH (adrenocorticotropic hormone).
-In direct response, the adrenal glands overproduce cortisol.[8]
+In direct response, the adrenal glands overproduce the hormone cortisol.

 What are the symptoms of Cushing’s syndrome/disease?